ukaea/PROCESS/documentation/proc-pages/development/testing.md

 test.
 In this case that output difference will need to be reviewed and if accepted, the expected (or reference) will be updated.

+Regression tests compare the output of PROCESS locally when running an input file to a reference output stored on a [repository](https://github.com/timothy-nunn/process-tracking-data).
+The test suite will recurse back through your git history until it finds the latest commit in your branches history that has a reference MFile; this means **each branch is accountable for only its changes since it branched off main**.

 ## pytest

 Process uses the `pytest` testing framework in its test suite. `pytest` tests are modular, quick to